How does it work?

 - Set to Default – Sets the Threshold to 70, which should work for most languages.

 - Beep on Success – Check this box and a short beep will be played after each voice command that matches one of the voice commands you have configured.
 If a word or phrase spoken is not part of your setup, it will not beep.
-This is handy in games when you wonder ‘did the computer get that last command I just spoke?’.
+This is useful in games when you wonder ‘did the computer get that last command I just spoke?’.

 - Test Mode – Check this box to see for when you want to test the voice, but don’t want any voice triggers to run any macro’s.
 Some macro’s can be complex and do a lot of things, so it can be a hassle if they are always running as you test the triggering commands for the macro.
 This setting is for all macro’s.